cryptohack/cryptohack-blog/_posts/2021-01-11-cracking-chinese-proxy-realworldctf.md

 It doesn't seem like we can find the encryption key, but can we get the remote Shadowtunnel+SOCKS proxy to decrypt the encrypted data in the packet capture for us?

 We need to exploit the malleability of the ciphertext of the SOCKS handshake we've been given to flip the existing unknown IP bytes to an IP we control.
-Due to the way CFB mode works and the IV issue outlined above, flipping the IP to our own will only corrupt the decryption of the next single block of the ciphertext, which may not matter.
+Due to the way CFB mode works and the IV issue outlined above, flipping the IP to our own will corrupt the decryption of the single next block of the ciphertext, but depending on the content, this may not matter.

 If we can get the remote proxy to form a connection back to our own server, we can replay the remaining encrypted data we have over the tunnel.
 It should decrypt it and forward it on to us!